yizzy/sure/docs/hosting/docker.md

 docker compose down
-docker volume rm sure_postgres-data # this is the name of the volume the DB is mounted to docker compose up docker exec -it sure-db-1 psql -U sure_user -d sure_production -c "SELECT 1;" # This will verify that the issue is fixed
+docker volume rm sure_postgres-data # this is the name of the volume the DB is mounted to docker compose up docker compose exec db psql -U sure_user -d sure_development -c "SELECT 1;" # This will verify that the issue is fixed
 ```